Cincinnati teens, get ready to earn and explore this summer with a wide range of job opportunities and internships across the city.

 Ages: 18 and older

-The Cincinnati Zoo & Botanical Garden is now accepting applications for zoo careers as well as food, retail, and entertainment services.
-For more information, call 513-281-4700.
+The Cincinnati Zoo & Botanical Garden accepts applications for zoo careers and food, retail, and entertainment services.
+For more information, email [email protected].

-Looking for a new job, but unfamiliar with the rules and regulations?
+Seeking a new job but unfamiliar with the rules and regulations?

-- Every minor, 14 through 17 years of age, must have a working permit.
+- Every minor, 14 through 17, must have a work permit.

 - No employer shall employ a minor for more than five consecutive hours without a rest period of at least 30 minutes.

-- No person under 16 should be employed before 7 a.m. or after 9 p.m. from June 1st to September 1st.
+- From June 1 to September 1, no person under 16 should be employed before 7 a.m. or after 9 p.m.

 - The minimum wage in Kentucky is $7.25 per hour.